 Established and implemented ISO policies and procedures for newly created customer service operations and later transitioned the responsibilities to Kansas City.

-• A customer service manager responsibilities sometimes require "communication skills."
-The responsibilities that rely on this skills are shown by this resume excerpt: "top executives must be able to communicate clearly and persuasively" This resume example shows how this skill is used by customer service managers: "lowered shrinkage rates through teamwork and communication with loss prevention associates"
+Communication skills. customer service manager responsibilities often require "communication skills."
+The duties that rely on this skill are shown by the fact that "top executives must be able to convey information clearly and persuasively."
+This resume example shows what customer service managers do with communication skills on a typical day: "lowered shrinkage rates through teamwork and communication with loss prevention associates"

-• See the full list of customer service manager skills.
+See the full list of customer service manager skills

 Customer Service Manager Resume